 On 17 May 2018, the DCMS announced that the maximum stake would be lowered to £2.
 This requires secondary legislation.

 The October 2018 Budget report stated that the reduced stake would come into effect in October 2019.
 Critics argued that this could put the lives of problem gamblers at risk.
 Tracey Crouch, the Sports Minister, resigned over the “delayed” implementation, claiming that it was “unjustifiable”.

 On 5 November 2018, the Chancellor told the Treasury Select Committee that the Government had to implement the new stake “in a way that is balanced and fair and allows for an orderly transition”.
 However, amendments to the Finance Bill to bring the implementation date forward to April 2019 attracted cross-party support.

-In a Written Ministerial Statement of 14 November 2018, Jeremy Wright, Secretary of State for Digital, Culture, Media and Sport, announced that implementation of the £2 stake implemented sooner than October 2019.
+In a Written Ministerial Statement of 14 November 2018, Jeremy Wright, the Secretary of State for Digital, Culture, Media and Sport, acknowledged that Parliament wanted the £2 stake implemented sooner than October 2019.
 He said that implementation would now take place from April 2019.